 The best washing machines come in use for all kinds of cleaning.
 Whether you’re dealing with a stubborn stain, or want to refresh your smelly gym gear, your washing machine can handle the job.
 But did you know that there are certain items which should never go in the washer?

 Taking the risk and throwing anything into the drum can damage not just the items, but the washing machine itself.
 That’s why we’ve pulled together a list of 15 items which should never go in the washer, so you can avoid these mistakes and help make your washer last longer.
 You might be surprised by some of these laundry no-gos.
-Also, don't make this one mistake when doing your laundry, or else you'll need to know the 7 signs that you need a new washing machine.
+It's not all bad news though, here are 10 things you never knew you could wash in a washing machine.

 1. Anything covered with pet hair